 The Best Bike Stores in Toronto

-Bateman's shop on Bathurst St. is staffed by enthusiastic crew of cyclists and attracts a healthy mix of riders who range from commuters to local racers who appreciate the sense of community fostered by the local shop.
+Bateman's shop on Bathurst St. is staffed by an enthusiastic crew of cyclists and attracts a healthy mix of riders who range from commuters to local racers who appreciate the sense of community fostered by the local shop.
 In addition to bike sales and repairs, the original location of the shop on nearby Barton specializes in bike rentals and tours.
 More »

-Curbside Cycle is a natural fit in the Annex, where the store's serviced the commuter market for over 15 years.
+Curbside Cycle is a natural fit in the Annex, where the store's serviced the commuter market for almost 20 years.
 One of the first Toronto shops to carry European brands like Batavus, Abici, and Pashley, the bikes here are generally easy and comfortable to ride (and won't stain your clothes).
 There's also a decent selection of mid-range road bikes as well as cargo bikes.
 Accessories are geared toward the urban rider, with lots to choose from in terms of locks, courier bags, and racks.
 More »

 Wheels of Bloor doesn't do commuter bikes, mountain bikes, or bikes that cost less than $1500.
 No, this place is all about the rides that you see in the pro peloton.
-One of the city's biggest Cervelo dealers, they also carry respected Euro-brands like Look, Colnago,Time and BMC.
+One of the city's biggest Cervelo dealers, they also carry respected Euro-brands like Look, Colnago, and Time.
 As should be the case at a high-end store like this, all bikes come with an in-depth fit process.
-Also noteworthy is the store's selection of wheelsets by companies like Mavic and Zipp.
+Also noteworthy is the store's selection of wheel sets by companies like Mavic and Zipp.
 More »